FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-settings.rst

   - ``Name``: name of the claim
   - ``Value``: the value of the claim

 - ``ClientClaimPrefix``: Add custom defined prefix to the name of all custom client claims.
-Work together with the setting ``ClientClaims``.
+Works together with the setting ``ClientClaims``.

   .. note::

-    Please follow the principle of least privilege to register a SMART Backend Service client, especially when settings ``ClientClaims`` and ``ClientClaimPrefix`` are used.
+    Please follow the principle of least privilege to register a SMART Backend Service client, especially when the settings ``ClientClaims`` and ``ClientClaimPrefix`` are used.

 External identity providers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^